 Amendments to Title 10 NYCRR Part 80 Rules and Regulations on Controlled Substances have been adopted and became effective as final regulations on March 27, 2013.
 The amendments authorize a practitioner to issue an electronic prescription for controlled substances in Schedules II through V and allow a pharmacist to accept, annotate, dispense and electronically archive such prescriptions.

-- New York State Regulations related to Electronic Prescribing of Controlled Substances may also be accessed electronically.
+- New York State Regulations related to Electronic Prescribing of Controlled Substances

 If you have met all federal security requirements and would like to register the application with the Bureau of Narcotic Enforcement, send an email to firstname.lastname@example.org.
 Include "Electronic Prescribing" in the subject.